 When looking for a third-party to help you pay off your debt, keep in mind the exceptional benefits of working with a nonprofit debt relief service like Money Fit.

-Money Fit exists for the sole purpose of helping our clients develop the positive and healthy behaviors, skills and habits required for repaying their debt and living debt free going forward.
-For the do-it-yourselfers who do not become our clients, we also have a number of great free financial educational programs.
+Money Fit exists for the sole purpose of helping our clients develop the positive and healthy behaviors, skills, and habits required for repaying their debt and living debt-free going forward.
+For the do-it-yourselfers who do not become our clients, we also have a number of great free financial education programs.

 Money Fit suggests Illinoisans take care to differentiate between debt settlement companies and nonprofit credit counseling agencies when looking for help with debt relief.
 As the Wall Street Journal noted, debt settlement companies often abandon their promises of a debt consolidation loan and push their clients to negotiate their debt, leaving them in greater debt with a worse credit rating than when they started.

-Since 1996, we have built the trust of our clients and community members who have used our debt management programs, attending our financial education workshops, or accessed our helpful materials online.
-Beyond the awards and recognition our company and employees receive, our greatest reward comes from those whom we have helped to become debt free.
+Since 1996, we have built the trust of our clients and community members who have used our debt management programs, attended our financial education workshops, or accessed our helpful materials online.
+Beyond the awards and recognition our company and employees receive, our greatest reward comes from those whom we have helped to become debt-free.